saylesss88/nix-book/src/nix/gpg-agent.md

 **What must never be shared?**

 - Your private (secret) key, usually in your `~/.gnupg/private-keys-v1.d/` directory.
-Usually called your _keyring_.
+Usually called your _private keyring_. **Your main goal should be the protection of your private key**.

-- Your passphrase for your private key.
+- **Your passphrase for your private key**.
+Even if someone is able to somehow get your private key, they need to break the passphrase to access it unencrypted. **Protect this passphrase**!

 **Best Practices**